 - Talent pool

-As you think through outsourcing your billing and what team you want to use, gather a comprehensive list of factors that help you make a choice that moves the revenue needle for your practice.
+While you are thinking through these details and what team you want to use, gather a comprehensive list of factors that help you make a choice that moves the revenue needle for your practice.